So What The Heck is The Difference Between Parent Coaches and Family Therapists

 Uses assessments and evaluations to gain a comprehensive understanding of the family dynamics and individual needs of each family member. |

-May be more cost-effective than family therapy as the typical relationship is less than 6 months and since the techniques provided can be applied as the children grow. |
+May be more cost-effective than family therapy as the typical relationship is less than 6 months and the techniques provided can be applied as the children grow. |

-May be more expensive than parent coaching, but some therapists may accept insurance to help pay for therapy services. |
+May be more expensive than parent coaching as there is typically no pre-determined goal or time-frame for resolution.
+Some therapists may accept insurance to help pay for therapy services. |

-Overall, parent coaching and family therapy are two different approaches to addressing family problems and misbehaviors in children.
 While parent coaching respects the parents as the true experts on their children and focuses on providing practical strategies and techniques for managing behavior, family therapy takes a more comprehensive approach, working to identify and address underlying issues within the family system.
-Ultimately, the choice between parent coaching and family therapy will depend on the specific needs and goals of the family.